GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 ```

-#### Step 3: Serialize the payload to JSON
+##### Step 3: Convert the request body object to JSON

 Your programming language will have a module for serializing objects to JSON.

-Example in C#:

 ```
+// Example in C#:

-// Convert the payload to JSON string json = JsonSerializer.Serialize(payload);
+string json = JsonSerializer.Serialize(body);
 ```

-> __Tip__: Avoid hand-coding your JSON payload.
+> __Tip__: Avoid hand-coding your JSON body.
 Use the tools your language provides.

-#### Step 4: Construct the HTTP request
+##### Step 4: Construct the HTTP request

-Constructing a HTTP request will vary depending on your programming language.
+Constructing an HTTP request will vary depending on your programming language.
 However, the steps are the similar: instantiate a HTTP client and set the required headers.

 On your request, you must set two HTTP headers:

 * __Authorization__: Set this to the API Key you received at signup
 * __Content-Type__: Set this to `application/json`

-Example in C#:
+> __Do not embed API keys directly in code__: API keys that are embedded in code can be accidentally exposed to the public, for example, if you forget to remove the keys from code that you share.
+Instead of embedding your API keys in your applications, store them in environment variables or in files outside of your application's source tree.

 ```
+// Example in C#

 var client = new WebClient()

 // key contains the API key